tomjackman/dataset-scenario-generator/README.md

 ### Working With Scenarios

-* Create a blank local dataset.
+* Create a empty local dataset to be used with sync.
 * Generate a scenario.
 * Create a function that runs repeatedly on an interval set in the scenario configuration.
 This will run through the steps in a scenario.
 * At each interval step, update the local dataset to the dataset defined in the scenarios step (if `step.dataset_update` is set to `true`).